inspircd/docs/docs/2/commands/_cmd_list.md

 ### `/LIST [(>|<)<count>|<pattern>]`

-Lists all channels visibile to the requesting user.
+Lists all channels visible to the requesting user which match the specified criteria.
+If no criteria is specified then all visible channels are listed.

 If `><count>` is specified then only lists channels which contain more than `<count>` users.